lsst-sqre/sqr-086/index.md

 (rubin-domain)=
 ### Marking up documentation with link anchors

-In the documentation source, we will use custom extensions (reStructuredText roles and directives) provided through [Documenteer][Documenteer] to annotate specific pages and sections as documenting a table or column.
+In the documentation source, we will use custom extensions (reStructuredText roles and directives) provided through [Documenteer][Documenteer] to annotate specific pages and sections as documenting a table or column in a data release.
 These Sphinx extensions will be part of a Rubin Observatory [Sphinx *domain*][domain].
 Sphinx domains are collections of directives that allow writers to document specific types of entities and cross reference those.
 Sphinx includes built-in domains for Python, C++, and other programming languages, which is how Sphinx API references are built.